 A comprehensive resource pack for parents to help Grade 3 and Grade 4 children with multiplication and division.

-This resource pack has been created for parents to assist their children at home with essential multiplication and divisionskills.
+This resource pack has been created for parents to assist their children at home with multiplication and division skills.

 Using this resource pack, parents will be able to confidently help their children with fundamental numeracy skills and incorporate mathematical thinking into everyday tasks.

-This multiplication and division resource pack covers a range of strategies, skills and activities for children in Grade 3 and Grade 4.
+This multiplication and division resource pack covers a range of strategies, skills, and activities for children in Grades 3 and 4.

 - Place Value for Grade 1 and Grade 2

 - Addition and Subtraction for Grade 2 and Grade 3

 - Fractions and Decimals for Grade 4 and Grade 5

 - Question Prompts and Reflective Thinking for all school-aged children.

 - Math Activity Ideas for Parents – Multiplication and Division